Intro-CS-App-Dev-and-Deploy/Overview/README.md

 - Intro: Five Mandatory Pieces of a Computer Environment for Android Apps, <a href="https://github.com/Intro-CS-App-Dev-and-Deploy/Overview#five-mandatory-pieces-of-a-computer-environment-for-android-apps">Click Here</a>
 - Intro: Where Files Live: Cloud or Local, <a href="https://github.com/Intro-CS-App-Dev-and-Deploy/Overview#where-files-live-cloud-or-local">Click Here</a>
 - Intro: Beginning Activity, How do you save to the Cloud ... <a href="https://github.com/Intro-CS-App-Dev-and-Deploy/Overview#beginning-activity-how-do-you-save-to-the-cloud">Click Here</a>
-- All Assignments Introduction: Paper and Pencil Case Studies, with Image References, <a href="">Click Here</a>
+- All Assignments Introduction: Paper and Pencil Case Studies, with Image References, <a href="https://github.com/Intro-CS-App-Dev-and-Deploy/Overview#paper-and-pencil-case-studies-with-image-references">Click Here</a>
 - , <a href="">Click Here</a>
 - , <a href="">Click Here</a>
 - , <a href="">Click Here</a>